14 Bug Report Templates to Copy for QA Testing [2024]

 Ideally, when a developer receives a new bug report in Asana, they would like new Asana tasks to have a structure like this:

-As you can see, all the elements for a great bug report are in there.
-However, creating such a detailed bug report in Asana can be overwhelming for clients, users, and nontechnical colleagues.
+However, creating such a detailed bug report in Asana can be overwhelming for clients, users, and non-technical colleagues.

 Fortunately, you can speed up that process dramatically by using Marker.io for Asana.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your Asana task—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your Asana task.

-Finally, if you want your reporters to follow a specific bug report template to help structure the bug report into the Asana description, simply switch on the template to have the steps to reproduce the bug, as well as the expected and actual results.
+Finally, if you want your reporters to follow a specific structure, simply switch on the template to have the steps to reproduce the bug, as well as the expected and actual results.

 If your team is running on Asana, start your free trial of Marker.io for Asana.